6 Ways to Deal with Flooding

 5- Check the condition of your gutters

 With regard to your gutters, make sure they aren’t clogged with trash while also being in good condition.
 Therefore, it's important to regularly clean your gutters, as well as repairing or replacing them when required.
 For your downspouts to perform effectively, note that they must allow water to flow at least 6 feet from the foundation walls.
 To help keep water out your foundations, clear the space around the downspouts by pushing snow, dirt or debris as far away as possible.

 If you are able to renovate your basement, make sure to choose waterproof building materials.
 Opt for ceramic, linoleum, or vinyl flooring.
 Avoid carpeting at all costs.
 If there’s any water damage, the latter will be at a total loss.

 Although you’re probably already aware, water and electricity do not mix well.
 For this reason, you must cut off your home’s power supply as soon as you know there’s the possibility of a flood.
 If water has already leaked into the fuse box, take the measures below.

 Do you see water on the floor near your fuse box or electric panel?
 Grab a dry piece of wood, board or other material you can place down over the wet area.
 Then, use a wood stick to turn off the switch.
-Then, if you have one do make sure to anchor your house’s oil tank to the ground.
+After that, if you have one, do make sure to anchor your house’s oil tank to the ground.
 If there’s a considerable amount of water, it could potentially tip your tank and cause the fuel to leak, so be careful.
 Also worth noting is that filer pipes and vents must be above water level.
 If you have propane in your home, ask your supplier for instructions.

 Are you looking for something else?